mikegeiser/deep_hedging_VWAP/README.md

 # Deep Hedging the Volume-Weighted Average Price Risk in Order-Driven Markets

-This repository implements a full VWAP risk deep-hedging pipeline ...
+This repository implements a full VWAP risk deep-hedging pipeline.
 It includes:
 - Event simulation using a parametric model (Santa Fe LOB) calibrated on real LOBSTER data
 - Market feature extraction from simulated event sequences
 - Deep Hedging modelling and training